 Remember business lunches?
 Maybe you don’t, but I know anyone who worked in a true white collar job back in the 80s and 90s does.
 I was working for a mortgage company in Malden, MA in the 80s.
-After being laid off for the second time, and doing a 5 year stint at an insurance company right in Copley Square, I got a job with a commercial lending company out of D.C.
-From company to company, we did business lunches.
+After being laid off for the second time from that community bank/mortgage company and doing a 5 year stint at an insurance company, I got a job with a commercial lending company out of D.C.
+With those companies, we did business lunches.

 Going out for a business lunch

-At the bank (yes for 10 years!) we had our regular hangouts.
-We frequented the 99 across the street, where we talked in code about the bosses we didn’t like.
-We were so regular, the bartender knew to have glasses of chardonnay set up on the bar when we walked in.
-We also frequented an Italian restaurant on Pleasant Street that made the most incredible salad dressing.
-We wanted to drink it as soup.
-I spent numerous 2 hour lunches there during the mortgage boom of the 80s.
+When I worked in Malden (yes for 10 years!) we had our regular hangouts, the 99 across the street, where we talked in code about the bosses we didn’t like and the bartender knew our Tuesday night “regular” included glasses of wine set up for us on the bar when we walked in.
+We also frequented an Italian restaurant on Pleasant Street that made the most incredible salad dressing we wanted to drink it as soup, and in which I spent numerous 2 hour lunches during the mortgage boom of the 80s.
 We also spent evenings at My Honey Fitz listening to roudy Irish music and drinking more Irish Coffees than we should.
 Thankfully I took the train home most days.

 Looking for someplace special

-But when you worked in Malden or wanted a place convenient to the airport, the “fancy place” to go for a celebratory dinner and drinks was Charlestown (cheaper than Boston and less traffic ).
+But when you worked in Malden or wanted a place convenient to the airport, the “fancy place” to go for a celebratory dinner and drinks was Charlestown (cheaper than Boston and avoiding the traffic a bit).
 We’d congregate at a restaurant now known as Pier 6, overlooking the USS Constitution in the Charlestown Navy Shipyard.
-When I managed the New England office of the company in DC, we’d meet clients and corporate executives for lunch or dinner at Anthony’s Pier 4 (you know, the restaurant where the murder scene from the movie Black Mass was filmed).
+And when I managed the New England office of the commercial company, we’d meet clients and corporate executives for lunch or dinner at Anthony’s Pier 4 (you know, the restaurant where the murder scene from the movie Black Mass was filmed).

 Liquid lunches were definitely a thing back then.

-But it always felt SO grown-up professional, at least from my memories of what business people did on tv and in the movies.
-We ordered more wine than should be consumed during the workday (and paid for by our employer) or glasses of single malt scotch.
-It’s where I got introduced to Glenfiddich by a co-worker named Ed.
+But it always felt SO grown-up professional.
+We ordered more wine than should be consumed during the workday (and paid for by our employer) or glasses of single malt whiskey.
 Mind you, I didn’t really drink.
-Maybe I had a bottle of Kahlua at home, or a bottle of wine (Risky since my father didn’t allow alcohol in the house).
+Maybe I had a bottle of Kahlua at home, or, after my father passed away (he didn’t allow alcohol in the house) a bottle of wine.
 But whiskey?
 Never!
 And multiple glasses of wine?
 Not since college.
-I think this added to the dangerously grown-up feeling I got doing these events.
-From Bewitched to That Girl to so many other sitcoms that showed the Dad going out to work.
-Businessmen were always drinking in their offices or going out to fancy lunches with a secretary or two.
+I think this added to the dangerously grown-up feeling I got doing these lunches.
+Just like all those movies I’d watched as a kid with businessmen drinking in their offices or going out to fancy lunches with a secretary or two.
 Great impressions to leave with a kid, but there you have it.

 Flying from the Cape to Boston for lunch

-The last “special” lunches I remember, at least the last one locally.
-It was scheduled in the middle of a week on the Cape with my then girlfriend.
-I explained that I couldn’t be there.
-Of course the next question was, “why not?”
-I jokingly said, “Unless you want to fly me back.”
-Ta da.
+I remember the last one of these “special” lunches.
+At least the last one locally.
+It was scheduled in the middle of a vacation I’d planned.
+And I explained that I couldn’t be there.
+When my boss asked why my excuse wasn’t good enough.
 They’d be flying me from Provincetown to Boston so I could be there.
 Really?
 Flying me on a puddle jumper from the Cape to Boston just so I could have lunch?
 I was definitely doing that!
-It was a VIP lunch with my boss, the BDO I worked with, and another top sales person.
+I was meeting my BDO (who worked in NH with me), another top sales person, and one of our VPs from DC.
 They wanted a quiet place we could chat, have lunch, and then get me back to the airport easily to take my return flight to Provincetown (talk about an expensive lunch!).

 A business is doing well when lunch is a flight away

 This was definitely in the late 90s, and business was booming.
-And this was also the company who had flown me to DC for my second interview and picked me up in a limousine at the airport!
-We reserved a beautiful booth at Pier 4 with an overstuffed lounging couch and comfortable seats right next to a huge wall of windows looking out on the harbor.
+We reserved a beautiful booth at Pier 4 with an overstuffed lounging couch and comfortable seats right next to a huge wall of windows looking out on the various boats and people wandering near the ferries.
 For some reason, I feel like we were outside, but I know that’s not the case.
 Those must have been some big windows!

-The place was fairly busy at 1 pm or so, but by an hour in, it was pretty empty.
-The staff was extremely attentive, but they were also busying themselves with preparations for dinner, their true shining moment in the day.
+The place was fairly busy at 1 pm or so, but by an hour in, it was pretty empty and while the staff was extremely attentive, they were also busying themselves with preparations for dinner, their true shining moment in the day.
 And our party had finished appetizers and entrees, moved through a few bottles of wine, and were contemplating dessert.
-Surprise!
-I was perusing the menu for something I’d never had before.
+And yes, I was perusing the menu for something I’d never had before.
 Why not?
-I wasn’t paying, and I wanted something different than the standard apple pie with cheddar cheese or flan that the others were ordering (who orders pie with cheese these days?
+I wasn’t paying and I wanted something different than the standard apple pie with cheddar cheese or flan that the others were ordering (who orders pie with cheese these days?
 Anyone?).

 Have you ever HAD Strawberries Romanoff?